IBM-Cloud/terraform-provider-ibm/website/docs/r/certificate_manager_import.html.markdown

   Imports and manages imported certificate.
 ---

-# `ibm_certificate_manager_import`
+# ibm_certificate_manager_import

 Upload or delete a certificate in Certificate Manager.
-For more information, about IBM Cloud certificate manager, see [Managing certificates](https://cloud.ibm.com/docs/certificate-manager?topic=certificate-manager-managing-certificates-from-the-dashboard).
+For more information, about IBM Cloud certificate manager, see [managing certificates](https://cloud.ibm.com/docs/certificate-manager?topic=certificate-manager-managing-certificates-from-the-dashboard).

 ## Example usage